mmogodigital/jozihub-web/docs/2015-08-27-jozihub-website.md

 Praekelt will:
 - Implement the design supplied by JoziHub

+JoziHub will:
+- Supply new design for partners page.

-### Galleries
+### Startup Companies
-> Gallery (please change gallery to Companies) Companies - this is a list of our startups.
+> Gallery  Companies - this is a list of our startups.
 We should be able to upload a logo, upload a pic of them and insert a short profile with contact details.
 There are some really wonderful examples to be found below as suggested by Andy at Google: [http://www.flat6labs.com/companies/](http://www.flat6labs.com/companies/) (this is our favourite) [http://www.thegreekcampus.com/#!greek-building/c1wj7](http://www.thegreekcampus.com/#!greek-building/c1wj7) [http://www.galatabusinessangels.com/en/portfolio](http://www.galatabusinessangels.com/en/portfolio)

 > Information to capture per startup (currently 30 startups but this will increase):